Author Archives

 Faraway Places: Travel Writing and Photography

-Travel is never neutral: it is driven by intention, and those intentions shape how journeys are recorded and represented.
+People (normally) don’t travel by accident, where people go is driven by intention… and those intentions affect how journeys are recorded and represented.
 In this section, we’ll explore seven key purposes of travel: self-discovery, curiosity about the ‘Other,’ spiritual or religious pilgrimage, searching for roots, seeking knowledge, experiencing awe, and escapism.
 Each purpose influences not only the traveller’s perspective but also the tone, style, and content of their documentation.

 Poetry Study: John Keats